 A simple introduction to taxes in Estonia

 As mentioned earlier, one of the most attractive things about forming a company in Estonia is the tax system.
 There are quite a few different things that you’re going to need to know before starting your business here.
-For example, income tax isn’t assessed by the profit earned yearly – instead, it’s calculated monthly and only once the profits have been distributed.
+For example, income tax isn’t assessed based on the profit earned annually; instead, it’s calculated monthly and applied only once the profits have been distributed.

 Regardless of how it all works, most will find that the taxes tend to be quite appealing in Estonia, with corporate tax rates usually being a flat 20%.
 Entrepreneurs will generally need to consider the 20% income tax and 33% social tax from the director’s fees.